You are here

-- an individual arranges from within Australia for a therapeutic good to be sent to them from an overseas supplier or family/friend; and
+- an individual arranges from within Australia for a therapeutic good to be sent to them from an overseas supplier, family or friend

-- the goods are to be used by that individual or a member of his/her immediate family and are not sold or supplied to any other person.
+- the goods are to be used by that individual or immediate family member and are not sold or supplied to any other person.

-It is important to note that such therapeutic goods may not be approved for supply in Australia; this means there are no guarantees about their safety or quality.
+It is important to note that such therapeutic goods may not be approved for supply in Australia, so this means there are no guarantees about their safety or quality.

 Personal Importation Scheme

-Under the Personal Importation Scheme you may import a 3 month supply per order (at the maximum dose recommended by the manufacturer) of unapproved therapeutic goods for personal use or for use by someone in your immediate family into Australia provided that you meet all of the following:
+Under the Personal Importation Scheme, you may import a 3-month supply per order (at the maximum dose recommended by the manufacturer) of unapproved therapeutic goods for personal use or for use by someone in your immediate family into Australia provided that you meet all of the following:

-- the goods are for your own treatment or the treatment of your immediate family that you are travelling with (e.g. a parent travelling with their child’s medicine); and
+- The goods are for your own treatment or the treatment of your immediate family that you are travelling with (such as a parent travelling with their child’s medicine).

-- you do not supply (sell or give) the medicine to any other person; and
+- You do not sell or give the medicine to any other person.

-- where possible, you keep the medicines or medical devices in their original packaging with any dispensing labels intact; and
+- Where possible, you keep the medicines or medical devices in their original packaging with any dispensing labels intact.

-- the goods are not restricted under Australian Customs controls or quarantine rules and the goods do not contain a controlled substance; and
+- The goods are not restricted under Australian Customs controls or quarantine rules, and the goods do not contain a controlled substance.

-- the total quantity of the goods imported within a 12 month period does not exceed 15 months supply of the goods (for medicines, at the maximum dose recommended by the manufacturer); and
+- The total quantity of the goods imported within a 12-month period does not exceed 15-month's supply of the goods (for medicines, at the maximum dose recommended by the manufacturer).

-You cannot import more than a 3 month supply per order under the personal importation scheme.
-If you wish to bring more than 3 months supply into Australia, an Australian-registered doctor will first need to apply to the TGA for Special Access Scheme approval.
+You cannot import more than a 3-month supply per order under the Personal Importation Scheme.
+If you wish to bring more than 3-month supply into Australia, an Australian-registered doctor will first need to apply to the TGA for Special Access Scheme approval.

 Each country has its own controls regarding the import of particular substances.
-Countries, which are signatories to international drug treaties, will generally have similar requirements for narcotic and psychotropic substances.
-However, there can be a vast difference in the way in which anabolic/androgenic steroids are regulated.
+Countries that are signatories to international drug treaties will generally have similar requirements for narcotic and psychotropic substances.
+However, there can be a vast difference in the way in which anabolic and androgenic steroids are regulated.

-The substances listed below are not controlled substances in some countries (e.g. USA) and are widely available in dietary supplement preparations in those countries.
+The substances listed below are not controlled substances in some countries (such as the USA) and are widely available in dietary supplement preparations in those countries.